Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Discussion

 Motivated by recent experiments~\cite{Luo2023Molecular-scaleMonolayers}, we have developed a hydrodynamic model of a proliferating nematic aligned by external cues and capable of jamming.
 Our work captures two important observations seen in the system of hdF-cells growing on a LCE-substrate: the order in the final jammed monolayer depends on seeding density and cell ordering is a \textit{collective} phenomenon.

-We consider two ways of modeling the alignment to the nematic substrate: (\textit{i}) an external field that aligns the director field of the continuum model to the direction of order of the substrate and (\textit{ii}) anisotropic traction forces exerted by cells on the substrate.
+We consider two ways of modeling the alignment with the nematic substrate: (\textit{i}) an external field that aligns the director field of the continuum model to the direction of order of the substrate and (\textit{ii}) anisotropic traction forces exerted by cells on the substrate.
 Importantly, the strength of each of these couplings is proportional to density to capture the collective nature of the alignment.

-We show that a minimal spatially homogeneous model with no activity-driven flows is sufficient to explain the dependence of final order on seeding density.
-An important assumption is that cell growth will cease at a jamming density that grows with the degree of nematic order, reflecting the fact that cell can pack more efficiently when aligned.
-The dynamics is controlled by the interplay of growth and alignment rates, with the latter a function of density.
-A lower seeding density allow cells more time to align before jamming, resulting in a more ordered state, as seen in experiments.
+A minimal spatially homogeneous model with no activity-driven flows is sufficient to explain the dependence of final order on seeding density. \rv{In short, a lower seeding density gives cells more time to align before jamming, resulting in a more ordered final state, as seen in experiments.
+This dependence on the dynamic history emphasizes the non-equilibrium nature of the system.}

-The study of the spatially extended model with anisotropic tractions suggests a mechanism for the observed collective ordering.
-Density gradients drive flows which extend farther in the direction of substrate order due to the lower friction.
-These flows in turn smooth out density gradients along the direction of substrate order compared to the orthogonal direction, generating anisotropic density gradients.
-In addition, the coupling $\chi$ tends to align cells normal to density gradients.
-The net outcome is the stretching and alignment of dense regions along the direction of substrate order.
-As shown in Fig.~\ref{fig:sim_scs_params_sweep}(a), this effect occurs even in the absence of explicit active stresses, but requires cell proliferation and density inhomogeneities.
-This is a prediction that could be tested in future experiments: when cell proliferation is inhibited (e.g.\ by arresting the cell cycle) cells should no longer align with an anisotropic substrate.
+\rv{Our analysis of previously published experimental data reveals that cells preferentially align perpendicular to density gradients, i.e.\ along density contour lines.
+This suggests a mechanism for global cell alignment mediated by anisotropic density gradients, which, in turn, originate from anisotropic substrate tractions on a nematic LCE substrate.
+This mechanism is inherently collective in nature, which is consistent with the experimental observation that individual cells do not align with the direction of the LCE substrate \cite{Luo2023Molecular-scaleMonolayers}. } \rv{Notably, cell alignment mediated by density gradients and anisotropic friction occurs even in the absence of deviatoric active stresses and flow alignment (Fig.~\ref{fig:sim_scs_params_sweep}(a)) but requires cell proliferation and (initial) density inhomogeneities.
+Therefore, this mechanism is fundamentally different from ones previously considered in the literature which rely on deviatoric active stresses and flow alignment \cite{Thijssen2020ActiveParameter}.}